Wills Power of Attorney Legal Advice How it Works Pricing

 • If your children, under the legal guardian’s care, could still do their regular activities such as their school, extra-curricular activities, and hobbies;

-Most importantly, the guardians you choose must be comfortable with the responsibility.
-Even though there is a very small chance that they would ever be called upon, it’s always important to be prepared and have a frank conversation with them about their responsibilities before including them in your will.
+Even though there is a very small chance that they would ever be called upon, it's always important to be prepared and have a frank conversation with this appointed person about their responsibilities, before you appoint a guardian and include them in your will.

-Appointing a legal guardian through a good estate plan will ensure that your wishes for your children will be carried out when you die.
 An estate plan outlines what you want done with your assets after your death, and can include your will, a testamentary trust, or superannuation.

 Your Will